 “Both base editing and prime editing are extremely important, especially for agriculture,” says Caixia Gao, a plant geneticist at the Chinese Academy of Sciences’s Institute of Genetics and Developmental Biology.
-Her group and Liu’s team have now adapted prime editors for use in plants, the researchers reported on March 16, 2020, in the journal Nature Biotechnology.
+Her group and Liu’s team have now adapted prime editors for use in plantsexternal link, opens in a new tab, the researchers reported on March 16, 2020, in the journal Nature Biotechnology.

 What challenges remain before base editors are ready for therapeutic use?